Mark Williams (actor)

 Mark Williams is an English actor, comedian, presenter and screenwriter.
 He first achieved widespread recognition as one of the central performers in the BBC sketch show The Fast Show.
-His film roles include Horace in 101 Dalmatians (1996) and Arthur Weasley in eight of the Harry Potter films.
+His film roles include Horace in 101 Dalmatians (1996) and Arthur Weasley in seven of the Harry Potter films.
 He appeared in Doctor Who and Red Dwarf.
 Since 2013, Williams has portrayed the title character in the long-running BBC series loosely based on the Father Brown short stories by G. K. Chesterton.

 Early life

 Williams was born in Bromsgrove, Worcestershire, England and grew up in Sidemoor.
-He was educated at North Bromsgrove High School and then Brasenose College Oxford, where he graduated with a degree in English in 1978, and was president of the college's Junior Common Room.
+He was educated at North Bromsgrove High School and then Brasenose College, Oxford, where he graduated with a degree in English in 1978, and was president of the college's Junior Common Room.

 Career

 Williams' acting work began in small-scale touring theatre, and he worked with the Royal Shakespeare Company and National Theatre.

 Williams came to wider public attention in the 1990s through the BBC sketch comedy programme The Fast Show, in which he was one of the central performers.
 He has said that for a while "people seemed to assume I was a comedian, which I've never been".

 He played Arthur Weasley in the Harry Potter film series, making his first appearance in Harry Potter and the Chamber of Secrets in 2002.
 Other high-profile appearances include the film adaptation of Neil Gaiman's Stardust alongside Michelle Pfeiffer, Robert De Niro and Claire Danes in 2007 and a 2012 role in Doctor Who as Brian Williams, father of the Doctor's companion, Rory.

 Since 2013, he has appeared in the lead role in the BBC costume drama Father Brown.
 Williams also featured in the first series of Blandings, the BBC TV adaptation of the P. G. Wodehouse Blandings Castle stories, broadcast in 2013, in which he played Beach, the Emsworths' tipsy butler.

 In 2014 and 2015, he presented the BBC daytime game show The Link.
 The show ran for two series.
 His other film roles include 101 Dalmatians and The Borrowers, both with Hugh Laurie.

 Williams has also presented several documentary programmes exploring industrial history which is his passion; Mark Williams' Big Bangs on the history of explosives, a follow-up to the previous series Mark Williams on the Rails, Industrial Revelations and More Industrial Revelations.